RusticRoaster/2_state_valve_driver/README.md

 2_state_valve_driver
 ====================

-2 state valve driver board
+2 state valve driver

-The DOCUMENTS in this  repository are release under the CC BY license.
+Author: Stan gardner Copyright (c) 2013, All rights reserved Creative Commons BY license

-Disclamer
+Disclamer:
 THE DOCUMENTS are PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM,